See People v. Haynes, 2015 IL App (3d) 130091 (January). Episode 047 (Duration 12:44)

 “…the guy that got shot also had a gun when he got shot but I was told not to say that he had a gun.” ¶ 9.

 The trial court again dismissed this petition saying that there was no reasonable probability that the outcome would have been different.
 Again, this means the trial court is saying that the petition is frivolous or patently without merit.

-The appellate court reversed the trial court's dismissal of the second post conviction petiton.
+The appellate court reversed the trial court’s dismissal of the second post conviction petition.
 The case has been remanded so it can advance to a second stage postconviction process.

 The reviewing court is essentially saying this ain’t frivolous or without merit anymore.
 There is a gist of a constitutional claim here.
 Further, the reviewing court said that it pretty much looks like it was the prosecutor who told this kid to lie in court.